-Berlin, Germany - TU Berlin hosted a highly successful two-day hands-on workshop on Knowledge Graphs, AI Models with VisionKG, and Learning on Edge Devices with Flower from June 19 to June 20, 2023.
-Participants from FER-Unizg, TU Wien, and TU Berlin gained valuable insights into the latest advancements and practical applications of these technologies.
+Berlin, Germany - TU Berlin hosted a highly successful and intensive hands-on workshop on Knowledge Graphs, AI Models with VisionKG, and Learning on Edge Devices with Flower from June 20 to June 22, 2023.
+Participants from UNIZG-FER, TU Vienna, and TU Berlin gained valuable insights into the latest advancements and practical applications of these technologies.

 Ivan Čilić participated in the first short-term staff exchange within the AIoTwin project.
 The exchange took place from April 15 to June 4 2023 at the Distributed Systems Group (DSG) at TU Vienna.

 Through workshops, discussions, and cutting-edge research, Ivan and colleagues from DSG started the collaboration in the area of hierarchical and adaptive federated learning in IoT edge environments.
 The results of the exchange will be presented in the form of a journal article with the following working title: Adaptive Orchestration of Federated Learning Workflows.
 The exchange has facilitated the establishment of a close partnership and opens the doors for future joint research tasks.

 In this YouTube video, you can see what a researcher's day at TU Vienna looks like: